 - How to reduce or prevent exposure to these hazardous chemicals through use of control/work practices and personal protective equipment.

-Each year the HC, in conjunction with the RMs, will ensure there is training provided on the Hazard Communication Program and a review provided on chemicals in use at the employee’s specific site.
+Each year the HSC, in conjunction with the RMs, will ensure there is training provided on the Hazard Communication Program and a review provided on chemicals in use at the employee’s specific site.

 HAZARDOUS CHEMICALS LIST